-\\Wursing Mothers: It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when tretinoin is administered to a determine whether they respond differently from younger patients.
+Nursing Mothers: It is not known whether this drug is excreted in human milk.
+Because many drugs are excreted in human milk, caution should be exercised when tretinoin is administered to a nursing woman.

 Pediatric Use: Safety and effectiveness in pediatric patients below the age of 12 have not been established.